 SARMS vs. Prohormones

 Prohormones were the first ones introduced to the market.
-However, steroids or testosterone supplements don’t have the muscle growth effects of authentic steroids and they carry the same adverse side effects making them unsafe for human use.
+However, these supplements don’t have the muscle growth effects of authentic steroids and cause major side effects that make them unsafe for human use.

-SARMS are more of an upgrade of anabolic steroids.
+SARMS are more of an upgrade to anabolic steroids.
 It can be administered orally, minimizing the effects on testosterone blood levels.
 SARMS are also believed to cure various diseases in which steroids and other medicines were treated earlier.
 It also shows promise to replace androgens which can yield similar desirable results on muscle tissue as steroids.

 Studies have shown the ability of SARMs to dramatically increase muscle and bone mass in animals while having no adverse impact on the prostate.

 How Do SARMS Work?